THE PERFECT HOME BASE

-Mackinac Bridge itself, is an important landmark to see and appreciate.
+The Mackinac Bridge itself is an important landmark to see and appreciate.
 The 4th longest suspension bridge in the world is best viewed from a number of parks and vantage points – each with a unique and beautiful perspective.
 Read 5 Things You Might Not Know About the Mackinac Bridge HERE.

 Agawa Canyon Train Tour: Your journey begins by crossing the International Bridge into Sault Ste.
 Marie, Ontario, Canada.
 Customs is relatively easy but, be sure to check our section on international travel HERE.

 An outstanding attraction, this all-day, 230-mile train excursion departs from Station Mall, one mile from the International Bridge in our sister city Sault Ste.
 Marie, Ontario.
 You’ll travel deep into the Laurentian wilderness of Ontario along the way to Agawa Canyon Park, where you can wander, rest and explore in good weather.
 Bring your picnic lunch, or enjoy the train’s full-service dining car.
 In the winter months, the Snow Train provides spectacular views of snow-covered forests, mountains, and waterways.
 For more information call toll-free: 1-800-242-9287.

 Whichever adventure you decide, be sure to share your experience with us on Facebook, Instagram, or Twitter, and use #ilovethesoo.